bd05/gameController/README.md

 5. Arduino reads data from Bluetooth virtual serial port using val = <name_of_your_BT_port>.read();
 6. Use C code to make Arduino do something with that data (in this case, it reassigns difficulty levels for each tilt direction for the game controller D-pad)

+# testLCDButton.ino
+Interactive OLED LCD menu.
+Used it to test that the LCD menu was working.

 # gameControllerMiniLCD.ino
 What the soldered perfboard circuit is currently using (as of August 15, 2016).
 D-pad works with ADXL345 accelerometer and EZ-key, Return button works with microswitch and EZ-key.
 You can set the difficulty level for Up, Down, and Left/Right using an OLED LCD screen.
 The screen is controlled by four buttons: